keevindoherty/FeatureExtractionToolbox/README.md

-FeatureExtractionToolbox
+EMG Feature Extraction Toolbox
 ========================

-A feature extraction toolbox for EMG signals written in MATLAB
+A feature extraction toolbox for electromyography (EMG) signals written in MATLAB.

-Contains a set of feature extraction tools for use in MATLAB.
+Contains a set of functions to bin EMG signals and perform feature extraction.

-These tools were created for use with data collected from electromyography, but most of them belong to a typical statistical learning feature set.
+Features are described in:

+Rechy-Ramirez, Ericka Janet, and Huosheng Hu.
+"Stages for Developing Control Systems using EMG and EEG signals: A survey."
+School of Computer Science and Electronic Engineering, University of Essex, (2011). [pdf](http://repository.essex.ac.uk/14259/1/CES-513.pdf)